wpwoodjr/Stereo-Image-Combiner/README.md

 2. Drag and drop two images onto the designated drop zone or click to browse
 3. Use the controls to adjust:
    - Display Scale (for preview only)
-   - Gap size between images
+   - Border and gap size between images
-   - Gap color
-   - Optional borders with gap size and color
+   - Border and gap color
    - Optional transparency for gap and borders
    - Size of curved image corners
 4. Click "Swap Images" (or press `x`) to change their order, for instance to switch from cross-eyed viewing to parallel viewing of stereo images
 5. Click "Crop Images" to enter crop mode:
-   - By default, you'll be in align mode with the images overlaid using inverse grayscale coloring
+   - By default, you'll be in align mode
-   - Click inside the crop box to move the image beneath it
+   - Click inside the crop box to align the images beneath it
+   - The images are shown using inverse grayscale coloring to highlight differences
-   - Adjust the crop box by dragging its handles
+   - Resize the crop box by dragging its handles
    - Click outside to move both images together
    - Press `a` to toggle between align mode and side-by-side mode
    - Check `Synchronized Movement` to always move both images together in side-by-side mode